When I need to come up with a new email design or just a couple of ideas for a client, I usually follow the checklist below:

 Using Interface Sketch, you can download various sizes of PDF sketch pads that you can print and use to sketch out your next designs.
 There are sketch pad sizes for most smartphones and tablets, and even a web browser.

 Some of the available smartphone templates can be seen below.

-MailChimp has compiled a great email design resource list from their own tools.
+MailChimp has compiled a great email design resource list from their tools.

-Litmus Community provides designers and marketers a Stackexchange like forum where they can discuss about email marketing / coding related questions.
+Litmus Community provides designers and marketers a StackExchange like a forum where they can discuss email marketing or email coding related questions.